-Speech-driven data retrieval has become popular in many applications on smartphones, tablets, and even conversational assistants.
-However, such querying has largely been restricted to app-specific structured knowledge bases and limited query sophistication.
-Typing queries in the Structured Query Language (SQL) is the gold standard for sophisticated structured querying over arbitrary schemas, but it is painful in constrained environments.
-In this work, we propose to bridge this gap by designing a speech-driven query system and interface for structured data we call SpeakQL.
-We support a practically useful subset of regular SQL and allow users to query in any domain with infinite vocabulary with the help of touch/speech based human-in-the-loop correction mechanisms.
-Automatic speech recognition (ASR) introduces myriad forms of errors in transcriptions when querying in such domains, presenting us with a technical challenge.
-We characterize such errors and exploit our observations along with SQL's unambiguous context-free grammar to first correct the query structure.
-We then utilize phonetic representation of the queried database to identify the correct Literals, hence delivering the corrected transcribed query.
-We present the first dataset of spoken SQL queries and a generic approach to generate them for any arbitrary schema.
-Through experimental evaluation, we show that SpeakQL can help automatically correct a large fraction of the errors in ASR transcriptions.
-Through user studies, we demonstrate that SpeakQL can help users specify SQL queries significantly faster and saves a significant amount of user effort.
+Abstract-Speech-driven querying is becoming popular in new device environments such as smartphones, tablets, and even conversational assistants.
+However, such querying is largely restricted to natural language.
+Structured data querying is ubiquitous in the enterprise, healthcare, and other domains.
+Typing queries in SQL is the gold standard for such querying.
+But typing SQL is painful or even impossible in the above device environments, which restricts when and how users can consume their data.
+In this work, we propose to bridge this gap by designing a speech-driven querying system and interface for structured data we call SpeakQL.
+Our target is users with some familiarity of SQL.
+We support a practically useful subset of regular SQL and allow users to query in any domain with novel touch/speech based human-in-the-loop correction mechanisms.
+Automatic speech recognition (ASR) introduces myriad forms of errors in transcriptions, presenting us with a technical challenge.
+We exploit our observations of SQL's properties, its grammar and the queried database to build a modular architecture.
+We present the first dataset of spoken SQL queries and a generic approach to generate them for any schema.
+Our experiments show that SpeakQL can automatically correct a large fraction of the errors in ASR transcriptions.
+User studies show that SpeakQL can help users specify SQL queries faster with a speedup of average 2.7x and up to 6.7x relative to raw typing.
+It also saves a significant amount of user effort with a speedup of average 10x and up to 60x relative to raw typing.
 This work is a step towards a larger vision of making structured data querying more speech-friendly.

-1. INTRODUCTION
+I. INTRODUCTION

-Speech-based inputs have seen widespread adoption in many applications on emerging device environments such as smartphones and tablets and even personal conversational assistants such as Siri, Cortana, and Alexa.
-Inspired by this recent success of speech-driven interfaces, in this work, we consider an important fundamental question: How should one design a speech-driven system to query structured data?
+Speech-based inputs have seen widespread adoption in many applications on emerging device environments such as smartphones, tablets, and even personal conversational assistants such as Alexa.
+Inspired by this recent success of speechdriven interfaces, in this work, we consider an important fundamental question: How should one design a speech-driven system to query structured data?

-Recent works have studied new querying modalities like visual [8, 40], touch-based [15, 27], and natural language interfaces (NLIs) [21, 23], especially for constrained querying environments such as tablets, smartphones, and conversational assistants.
-The commands given by the user are translated to the Structured Query Language (SQL).
+Recent works have studied new querying modalities like visual [1], [2], touch-based [3], [4], and natural language interfaces (NLIs) [5], [6], for constrained querying environments such as tablets, smartphones, and conversational assistants.
+The commands given by the user are translated to SQL.
 Hence, this would allow users to query without specifying SQL.
-However, what is missing from the prior work is a speech-driven interface for regular SQL or other structured querying.
+However, what is missing from the prior work is a speechdriven interface for regular SQL or other structured querying.